Tutorials

 There are 2 LEDs inside the haptic device:

 After unboxing, the first thing you will need to do is charge your device.
-It is shipped with a 30% charge and takes about 7-8 hours to full charge*.
+It arrives on low charge and takes about 6-8 hours to full charge*.
 You will know it is charging by the yellow/orange LED when plugged in.
 To charge it, use the provided cable on a PC USB port, or 500mA USB charger.
 Again, if you do not see a yellow/orange LED when plugged in, it is not charging, and you will need to try a different power source.

 *After full charge, unplug the module without too much delay.
 Overcharging is the best way to damage batteries and shorten their lifespan.